Ian-Parberry/uintx_t/README.md

 counterparts with minimal code changes (usually just an `x` here or there).

 ## Compiling the Code

+The code can be compiled under UNIX variants with g++ and under Windows with Visual Studio.
+Both 32-bit and 64-bit targets are supported.

 ### Windows and Visual Studio

 Two Visual Studio solution files, `uintx_t.sln` and `test.sln`